eddieoz/bitBingo/README.md

 2. **IPFS Storage**: The system uploads the CSV file to IPFS and converts the CID to hex format
 3. **External Transaction**: Create a Bitcoin transaction (in your own wallet) with the hex CID in an OP_RETURN output, and submit the transaction ID to the app
 4. **Transaction Monitoring**: The app monitors the Bitcoin transaction until it's confirmed in a block and retrieves the blockhash
-5. **Drawing Winner**: The winner is determined using the last 8 characters of the blockhash through a mathematical calculation
+5. **Drawing Winners**: The specified number of winners are determined using BIP32 key derivation.
+The blockhash serves as the seed, and winners are selected based on calculations involving the derived public keys.
-6. **Verification**: Anyone can verify the winner by performing the same calculation with the public blockhash
+6. **Verification**: Anyone can verify the winners by replicating the BIP32 derivation and calculations using the public blockhash and participant list.

 ## Tips on creating the transaction on Electrum
  - Go to the **Send** tab